 The D-558-II Skyrocket was Phase II of a planned three phase experimental flight program.
 It was designed to investigate flight in the transonic and supersonic range.
 It was 46 feet, 9 inches (14.249 meters) long with a 25 foot (7.62 meter) wing span.
 The wings were swept back to a 35° angle.
 The Skyrocket was powered by a Westinghouse J34-WE-40 11-stage axial-flow turbojet engine, producing 3,000 pounds of thrust, and a Reaction Motors LR8-RM-6 four-chamber rocket engine, which produced 6,000 pounds of thrust.
 The rocket engine burned alcohol and liquid oxygen.

 There were three D-558-2 Skyrockets.
 Between 4 February 1948 and 28 August 1956, they made a total of 313 flights.
 The Skyrocket flown by Bill Bridgeman to Mach 1.88 is in the collection of the Smithsonian Institution National Air and Space Museum.

-25 June 1946: Northrop Aircraft, Inc., experimental test pilot Max R. Stanley and flight engineer Dale Schroeder made the first flight of the Northrop XB-35 “Flying Wing,” serial number 42-13603.
+25 June 1946: Northrop Aircraft, Inc., experimental test pilot Max R. Stanley, flight test engineer Dale Schroeder and Orva H Douglas, Jr., flight engineer, made the first flight of the Northrop XB-35 “Flying Wing,” serial number 42-13603.
 They took off from the factory’s airfield at Hawthorne, California, and flew the prototype bomber to Muroc Army Air Field (now, Edwards Air Force Base).
 The initial flight lasted 55 minutes.